cuckoosandbox/cuckoo/docs/book/installation/host/routing.rst

 Tor Routing
 ^^^^^^^^^^^

-Although we **highly discourage** the use of Tor for malware analysis - the maintainers of ``Tor exit nodes`` already have a hard enough time keeping up their servers - it is in fact a well-supported feature.
+.. note:: Although we **highly discourage** the use of Tor for malware analysis
+    - the maintainers of ``Tor exit nodes`` already have a hard enough time keeping up their servers - it is in fact a well-supported feature.

 First of all Tor will have to be installed.
 Please find instructions on installing the `latest stable version of Tor here`_.